R&H Logo

 Get Help to Collect a Judgment

 The rules to collect a judgment are complex.
 The time limitations and restrictions are very specific.
 Our attorneys can help you work out a detailed plan to recover your money.
 Call 303-688-0944 to set up some time to talk to an attorney.
-We provide a free, 30-minute case assessment.
+We provide a 30-minute case assessment.